tsteuwer/es6-javascript-validators/README.md

 - validArr: Is it an array and not an empty one?
 - validNum: Is it a number and greater than 0?
 - validObj: Is it an object and not an empty one?
-- ...Or, if you want all of them, just export the default object which contains all of the above.

 ## Import specific functions ##
 ```js